babashka/bbin/templates/README.template.md

 - `--git/url`
     - The URL for a Git repo
 - `--latest-sha`
-    - If provided, find the latest SHA from GitHub
+    - If provided, find the latest SHA from the Git repo
 - `--local/root`
     - The path of a local directory containing a `deps.edn` file
 - `--main-opts`